Anti-Dystopia

 In Futures Studies and Scenario Planning

-Anti-dystopian frameworks are increasingly integrated into strategic foresight and scenario planning methodologies:
+Anti-dystopian frameworks are being integrated into strategic foresight and scenario planning methodologies:

 • Reframing Scenario Work: Moving beyond catastrophic-utopian binaries to explore resistance and renewal pathways